euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 .. class:: abstract

-  High-Content Digital Microscopy open the way to new researches and medical diagnostics due to the enhancement on user comfort, data storage and throughput.
-A digital microscopy platform has for aim to capture an image of a cover slip, to store the information on a file server and a database, to visualise the image and perform analysis.
-We will discuss how the Python ecosystem could provide efficiently a such software platform.
+  High-Content Digital Microscopy open the way for new researches and medical diagnostics due to the enhancement on user comfort, data storage and throughput.
+A digital microscopy platform has for aim to capture an image of a cover slip, to store the information on a file server and a database, to visualise the image and to perform analysis.
+We will discuss how the Python ecosystem could provide such software platform efficiently.

 .. class:: keywords